One of the top initiatives of Towson University is to provide outstanding support

 In response to COVID-19, Towson University is open with limited services.
 Although

-you can't visit the Military & Veterans Center, we're still available online during
+you can't visit the Military & Veterans Center, we're still available during normal

 Effective immediately, all applications for new and continued VA educational benefits